tayganr/purviewlab/modules/module07.md

     ![Assets Graph 02](../images/module07/07.04-assets-graph02.png)

-    * Number of Files Not Associated with a Resource Set
+    * Files Not Associated with a Resource Set

     ![Assets Graph 03](../images/module07/07.05-assets-graph03.png)

+    > :bulb: **Did you know?**
+    >
+    > Using the quick filters on the **Asset Count per Source Type** graph and drilling into the details by clicking **View more**, is a quick and easy way of identifying which sources contain certain types of data.

 <div align="right"><a href="#module-07---insights">↥ back to top</a></div>